quinneden/virby-nix-darwin/README.md

 ```

 > [!Important]
 > When enabling Virby for the first time, you must add the binary cache to your Nix configuration.
-This ensures that the prebuilt VM image is available for download, rather than having to be built locally, which requires an existing `aarch64-linux` builder.
+This ensures that the prebuilt VM image is available for download, rather than having to be built locally, which requires an existing linux builder.
 You can do this in one of two ways:

 Add the binary cache to your configuration **before** enabling Virby: